https://invisible-island.net/ncurses/tack/

 of the terminal.
 The effective baud rate determines the number of

-shaking or losing data.
-This rate is frequently less than the nominal
+handshaking or losing data.
+This rate is frequently less than the

 Tack uses the effective baud rate to judge the duration of the test and